zhaoy37/SAT_Solver/README.md

 The function `solve_SMT` accepts 5 required parameters (emphasized in bold below):

 #### sat_formula:
-The SAT encoding of the SMT clauses follows the following BNF (where r denotes that the followed string is a regular expression):
+The SAT encoding of the SMT subclauses follows the following BNF (where r denotes that the followed string is a regular expression):

 `<sat_formula> := <atom> | ["and", <sat_formula>, <sat_formula>] | ["or", <sat_formula>, <sat_formula>] | ["not", <sat_formula>]`

 `<atom> := r"x[0-9]+" | True | False`

-Semantically, each `<atom>` maps to one SMT clause (True and False are not used in sat_formula for SMT encoding but can be used for SAT formula representations in the next subsection in SAT solving).
+Semantically, each `<atom>` maps to one SMT subclause (True and False are not used in sat_formula for SMT encoding but can be used for SAT formula representations in the next subsection in SAT solving).

 #### encodings:
-The SMT encoding is a dictionary mapping each atom from the SAT encoding to an SMT clause, where each SMT formula permits the following BNF:
+The SMT encoding is a dictionary mapping each atom from the SAT encoding to an SMT subclause, where each SMT formula permits the following BNF:

 `<smt_formula> := [<operator>, <expression>, <expression>]`

 `<operator> := "le" | "ge" | "eq" | "lt" | "gt" | "nq"`

-`<expression> := {any integer or string with mathematical expressions with allowed operators without using r'x[0-9]*' or 'rX[0-9]*'}`
+`<expression> := {any integer or string with mathematical expressions with allowed operators without using r'x[0-9]*' or r'X[0-9]*'}`

 Semantically, "le" stands for $\le$, "ge" stands for $\ge$, "lt" stands for $\lt$, "gt" stands for $\gt$, "eq" stands for =, and "nq" stands for $\neq$.
 The SMT formula `[<operator>, <expression1>, <expression2>]` represents `<expression1> <operator> <expression2>`.
 For example, ["lt", "y1", 2] means y1 < 2.